Travel guide

 Coverage and local operators (Claro and Tigo)

-In cities like Tegucigalpa, San Pedro Sula, and La Ceiba, you'll have stable 4G, more than enough for maps, messaging, and video calls.
-In tourist destinations like Roatán, Utila, and the area around Copán, the signal is usually good near the main centers, although in isolated beaches or jungle trails it may drop to 3G or disappear.
-This is normal in Central America: topography dictates.
-Our eSIM relies on the best available network at each point, so you don't depend on a single operator.
-If you're coming from another destination, the logic is similar to what we explain in the eSIM guide for Costa Rica, another Central American classic with jungle and coast.
+In tourist destinations like Roatán, Utila, and the Copán area, the signal is usually good near urban centers, although in remote beaches or jungle trails it can drop to 3G or disappear for a while.
+This is normal in Central America: the orography and distance from the mainland dictate more than the operator's technology.
+If you're coming from another destination in the region, the coverage logic is similar to what's explained in the guide to eSIM for Colombia, another Latin American classic with coast, mountains, and remote areas coexisting on the same trip.

-Tip: download offline maps of Roatán and Copán before leaving the coverage area.
-This way, you'll reach your destination even if the 4G is weak along the way.
+Tip: download offline maps of Roatán, Utila, and Copán before leaving the coverage area.
+This way, you'll reach your destination even if the 4G weakens on the road trip or ferry.

 eSIM vs local SIM vs roaming

-You have three ways to get data in Honduras, and not all of them cost or bother the same.
-Roaming from your Spanish operator is by far the most expensive; a local SIM is cheap but inconvenient; and an eSIM lands in the winning middle ground: affordable price and zero paperwork.
+You have three ways to get data in Honduras, and not all of them cost or bother you the same.
+Your Spanish operator's roaming is by far the most expensive; a local SIM is cheap but inconvenient to get; and the eSIM hits the sweet spot: moderate price and zero paperwork.
+To understand why traditional roaming is so expensive outside the European Union, it's worth reviewing exactly what data roaming is and how operators charge for it.

-Local Claro/Tigo SIM Low Low (store, registration, cash) No, you change numbers
+Local SIM Claro/Tigo Low Low (store, registration, cash in lempiras) No, you change numbers

-Travel eSIM Medium-low (from a few euros) Very high (QR, 1 minute) Yes, with dual SIM
+Travel eSIM Medium-low Very high (QR, a couple of minutes) Yes, with dual SIM

-For a trip of one or two weeks, the eSIM wins in terms of convenience-price ratio without forcing you to give up your line.
-If you want to see the full comparison with numbers, we detail it in eSIM vs roaming and in eSIM vs physical SIM.
+For a one- or two-week trip, the eSIM wins in terms of comfort-price without forcing you to give up your usual line.
+If you want to see the full comparison, with more detail on how real spending is calculated, we elaborate on it in eSIM vs roaming.

 Photo: Ebrart p · Pexels